 According to Microsoft, the command bar was designed with four key functions in mind: Multi-tasking, taking quick actions, querying for data, and being extensible to other apps.
 It allows you to start tasks without losing context, navigate to different features of Teams to get things done in fewer steps, and allows you to search for and access data with your fingertips.
 The ability for developers to extend the command functions to work for second and third party apps makes the command bar customizable to each organization.

 So how does the Microsoft Teams command bar work?

 The Microsoft Teams command bar can help in multi-tasking, navigation, and search in three different ways.
 To master the command bar, you’ll need to master the slash (/), @-command, and search.

-- @ Command – You can use the @ command to find a specific person using Microsoft Teams within your organization, or by typing @app_name you can share info with your team, so long as admin has granted access to these apps.
+- Microsoft Teams @ Commands – You can use the @ command to find a specific person using Microsoft Teams within your organization, or by typing @app_name you can share info with your team, so long as admin has granted access to these apps.

 - Search – By simply typing in the command bar, you can search location, people, and information such as messages and stored files.

 The Microsoft Teams command bar serves as a place to take actions within the app, but also offers the ability to use keyboard shortcuts for navigation, messaging, meetings, calls and more.
 You can read more about how to master Microsoft Teams shortcuts in an upcoming Unify Square post.